 Prepare For Your Meeting

-- View the organization’s web site, research the career and industry online and in professional journals
+- View the organization’s web site, research the career and industry online and on professional organization websites.

 Possible Questions To Ask